-After a couple of months in Brazil I was broke again and it was time to go back to work.
+After a couple of months in Brazil, I was broke again and it was time to find work.

 The couple from Ballarat made good on their offer to take me in, and I returned to Australia to look for employment.
 In addition to offering up his home, my new friend also took me on as a laborer for his synthetic grass installation business.
 Yes, there is a tennis court somewhere in Australia that I built.

 I also found employment at a craft beer bar called the Hop Temple and could not have asked for a better working environment.
 Once again, I was working behind a bar with an awesome group of people and having an amazing time (although this time making Australian dollars per hour and not living on my US-dollar tips).

 My free time was devoted to Halfway Anywhere and I slowly began earning more from the blog (mostly affiliate links) – still not enough for me to live on, but enough to encourage me not to give up on making the blog my primary source of income (one day).
 I had shifted my focus to thru-hiking since the idea of having a “travel blog” turned out to be way too broad a mission.
 Still, I enjoy writing about the occasional experience in Japan.
 And thanks to the unforeseen popularity of my thru-hiker surveys and my PCT video, my traffic continued to increase.

 I saw staying with this family (there were two kids in the home as well) as temporary accommodation while I got my bearings, but I ended up staying with them for the entire time I was in Victoria (that's an Australian state).

 And now I think it appropriate to point out that I would not be able to do much of what I do if it was not for the support from my friends, family, and strangers I meet along the way.
 So if you're one of these royal examples of a human being who has taken me into your house or shown me kindness over the years, then you have my sincerest thanks; I would not be who or where I am today without you all (and thanks for reading).